 I’ve resolved to begin this review with a statement that will come off as something of a controversial opinion within the anime community: Kill La Kill is functionally superior to Gurren Lagann.

 I know.
-Crazy.
+Crazy, right?
 I didn’t believe it myself, at first.
-The comparison is a fair one though; Trigger, the company responsible for Kill La Kill was recently formed by two members of Ginax—both of whom worked on Gurren Lagann.
-And it’s not just that, as Hiroyuki Imaishi’s (Gurren Lagann, Panty and Stocking, that episode in Fooly Cooly with all the guns) signature character poses and key frames color the entire production, and easily match the most heart-fluttering moments found in Gurren Lagann.
-This in conjunction with a focus on seemingly-vapid action that pole vaults over “over the top” at every turn only to miraculously reveal actual substance call attention to the similarities.
+The comparison is a fair one though: Trigger, the company responsible for Kill La Kill, was recently formed by two members of Ginax—both of whom had worked on Gurren Lagann.
+And it’s not just that, as Hiroyuki Imaishi’s (known for Gurren Lagann, Panty and Stocking, and that episode in Fooly Cooly with all the guns) signature character poses and key frames color the entire production, and easily match the most heart-fluttering moments found in Gurren Lagann.
+This, in conjunction with a focus on seemingly-vapid action that pole vaults over “over the top” at every turn only to miraculously reveal actual substance, call attention to the similarities.

-This self-awareness is woven into its use of budget as well: like most anime constrained by reality, the scenes that count look prenominal (there’s even a surprising lack of detail in the important scenes), but there are parts that are obviously employed to save cash.
+This self-awareness is woven into its use of budget as well: like most anime constrained by reality, the scenes that count look phenomenal, but there are parts that are obviously employed to save cash (there’s even a surprising lack of detail in some important scenes).
 Rather than trying to hide this (which never works), the show is upfront about it, calling attention to the parts were the animators didn’t have the time or money or fucks to expend.
-Static characters are often dragged unnaturally around the fame, and the use of tweening is often so ugly that it couldn’t have been unintentional.
+Static characters are often dragged unnaturally around the frame, and the use of tweening is often so ugly that it couldn’t have been unintentional.
 The effect is hilarious, and the fact that this sometimes occurs during serious action sequences goes far in illustrating the point.
 Kill La Kill laughs in the face of anime that uses these obvious masking techniques non-ironically, and is better off than most for it.

 Also of merit is the character interaction and chemistry.
 Seeing where the plot ends up and what character combinations occur is enthralling.
 Though not all that interested in letting its characters grow, the story has moments that range from exciting to subtle.
 And when Ryuko does go through her inevitable “what have I been fighting for?” arc, it doesn’t drag the pacing, and is handled interestingly.
 The show is genuinely hilarious as well, something that’s quite sparse in the wasteland of modern anime.
 The weirdness never ceases to amuse, and every ounce of the show is packed with fun.

 Speaking of that, have I talked about how weird this show is?
 Because Kill La Kill is fucking weird.
 There’s a sentient school uniform.
 There’s a tank covered in steaks.
 There’s a survival of the fittest style tournament in the school called “the naturals election.”
-There’s a guerrilla army who fight against the clothing hierarchy and go by the name “Nudist Beach.”
-Character designs are nonsense: one person’s true form is sarcophagus with a gag ball.
+There’s a guerrilla army that fights against the clothing hierarchy and goes by the name “Nudist Beach.”
+Character designs are nonsense: one person’s true form is a sarcophagus with a gag ball.
 Another’s is a suit covered in computer keys, presumably so he can hack faster.
 The president of the music club has chicken bones attached to the back of her uniform.
 Why?
 Because it looked cool, probably.

 And Kill La Kill is cool.
 So cool.
 I really have no other way of describing the battle sequences.
 I’ll say they’re unpredictable and well-choreographed, but everyone knows that at this point.
-I wanted to take a different approach to this review than the perception most people have: that Kill La Kill is generally considered good, but mostly because of the humor and ridiculous action scenes.
-I submit that the show is more than that though.
-It’s every bit as creative, jaw-dropping, and intense as Gurren Lagann—perhaps more so.
+I wanted to take a different approach to this review than the perception that most people have: that Kill La Kill is generally considered good, but mostly because of the humor and ridiculous action scenes.
+I argue that the show is more than that, however.
+It’s every bit as creative, jaw-dropping, and intense as Gurren Lagann—perhaps even more so.
 It is the show’s seamless integration of borderline deconstructionism and mockery that places Kill La Kill above anime that are known almost exclusively for pushing the boundaries of how awesome/absurd/stupid an action sequence can be.
 Highly recommended.